garylirocks/quickrefs/azure-key-vault.markdown

   - Some clients (such as Azure Storage) support querying for the latest version of a key, so you don't need to do anything on the client side.
 - Scenarios: asymmetric master key of Microsoft Azure RMS, SQL Server TDE (Transparent Data Encryption), CLE.
   - The one saved in a key vault is usually a key-protecting key, it just encrypts another key (which encypts the data in storage account or SQL Server).

+### Bring your own key (BYOK)

+This refers to importing a key from an on-prem HSM to an Azure key vault, steps:

+1. Generate a Key Exchange Key (KEK) in Azure key vault
+2. Download the public key of the KEK
+3. Use HSM vendor provided BYOK tool - import the KEK public key, export the target key (protected by the KEK, usually as a `.byok` blob)
+4. Import the protected target key to Azure key vault

 ## Secrets